Configuration

 Configuration Workflow

-2. Run npm run generate-configs to update generated files
+npm run generate-configsto update generated files - Test changes locally with

-5. Deploy using npm run start or GitHub Actions
+npm run startor GitHub Actions

 Local Development Overrides